French Breakfast Muffins Recipe

 This post may contain affiliate links.
 Read my disclosure policy.

 I’ve committed muffiny ~ an act of absolute & unflinching indulgence; where a muffin is consumed in a short time or in a socially inappropriate manner – urban dictionary.
 Used in context; “the sugary mess around her lips made it clear that the woman had committed muffiny.”
 Just when I thought I had invented a word!
-These French Breakfast Muffins are the bomb; 4 batches in 2 days.
+These French Breakfast Muffins are seriously tasty; we made 4 batches in 2 days.
 I made these French muffins for my co-workers too and they seemed very pleased indeed.
 That’s sugar and cinnamon they are coated in just after being dipped in butter.
 Wowza!
 My son couldn’t get enough of these French Breakfast Muffins and he’s not a baked goods kind-of-guy.
 Oh and RIDICULOUSLY EASY.
 This recipe was adapted from Velvet Lava’s Recipe

 Ingredients for French Breakfast Muffins: